-The Navy’s Environmental Review concedes it could kill more than 1,000 marine mammals … cause more than 5,000 serious injuries … and inflict nearly 5 million cases of temporary hearing loss.
+The Navy’s Environmental Review concedes it could kill nearly 1,000 marine mammals … cause more than 13,000 serious injuries … and inflict more than three million cases of temporary hearing loss.

 The Navy’s training plans threaten entire populations of marine wildlife off the East Coast, Southern California, Hawaii and the Gulf Coast.